featurepeek/marketing-website/README.md

 ### Docker

-Building the project as it would be served in infrastructure will require access to docker and a development dotenv file like `.env.development`.
+Building the project as it would be served in infrastructure will require access to docker and a development dotenv file in your local build context like `.env.development`.

 To build an image run: